Real Estate Management Interim CFO—Old House, New Finance

 Tim Williams

-Tim is a Senior Associate on BTG's Talent Solutions team.
-He assists clients with finding, vetting, and ultimately selecting the perfect talent for a project.
-Tim has a Master’s Degree in Higher Education Administration and enjoys doing deep dives into new fields, competitive analysis, and working in dynamic environments.
+Tim assists business leaders with finding, vetting, and ultimately selecting the perfect talent for a project.
+He has a Master’s Degree in Higher Education Administration and enjoys doing deep dives into new fields, competitive analysis, and working in dynamic environments.

 More Content by Tim Williams